konstantinjdobler/nlp-research-template/README.md

 <p>

-After having installed the [Remote-SSH-](https://code.visualstudio.com/docs/remote/ssh), and [Dev Containers-Extension](https://code.visualstudio.com/docs/devcontainers/containers), you set up your `DEV Container` in the following way.
+After having installed the [Remote-SSH-](https://code.visualstudio.com/docs/remote/ssh), and [Dev Containers-Extension](https://code.visualstudio.com/docs/devcontainers/containers), you set up your `DEV Container` in the following way:

 1. Establish the SSH-connection with the host by opening your VS Code command pallet and typing <code>Remote-SSH: Connect to Host</code>.
 Now you can connect to your host machine.
 2. Open the folder that contains this template on the host machine.